hamidjavadi/connect-4-game/README.md

 A Nodejs version of Connect-4 game, but with the following options:

-1. You can set the number of connected beans to determine the winner.
+1. You can set the number of connected beads to win.
 2. You can change the number of columns and rows

  ## How to run it